AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 ## Customer CDN points to AEM Managed CDN {#point-to-point-CDN}

-If a customer must use its existing CDN, they may manage it and point it to Adobe's managed CDN, providing the following are satisfied:
+If a customer must use its existing CDN, they may manage it and point it to the AEM managed CDN, providing the following are satisfied:

 * Customer must have an existing CDN that would be onerous to replace.
 * Customer must manage it.